 - They identify needing a safe, accepting therapeutic environment and also understand, and appreciate the necessity of being challenged to work through their difficulties

-- Are open to learning new coping and life-enriching skills
+- Are open to learning new coping and life-enriching skills and are willing to have difficult discussions about personal behaviour, choices, thoughts and emotions

 - They are a family member of a sufferer seeking support, understanding and skills